apurin/line-navigator/README.md

 - Other settings:
 ```
 options = {
 	milestones: [],                   // optional: array of milestones, which can be obtained by getMilestones() method and stored to speed up random reading in future
 	chunkSize: 1024 * 4,              // optional: size of chunk to read at once
+    newLineCode: '\n'.charCodeAt(0),  // optional: byte which represents end of line
+    splitPattern: /\r?\n/             // optional: regex pattern
 }
 ```